China steel giant ordered to probe pollution violations

-SHANGHAI, June 29 (Reuters) - Jiangsu Shagang Group , China’s third biggest steelmaker, was ordered on Friday to hold a formal investigation into its operations after it was accused by the government a day earlier of failing to rectify breaches in pollution rules.
+SHANGHAI (Reuters) - Jiangsu Shagang Group, China’s third biggest steelmaker, was ordered on Friday to hold a formal investigation into its operations after it was accused by the government a day earlier of failing to rectify breaches in pollution rules.

 The Shenzhen Stock Exchange asked Shagang to look into its environmental protection record and fully disclose any violations made by the firm or its subsidiaries.